ninthwalker/AHNotifier/README.md

 Set your HASS URL, and API Token
 Enter in your script's entity_id that you want to have run when the AH Alert is triggered.

+# [Auction House Items to Monitor]
+Add a seperate section for each AH Item you want to check.
+Make sure to have it named like the following.
+The bracketed [AHItem#] must look like that with a unique number for each section.
+Get the Item ID from wowhead or TSM websites.
+The price must be in COPPER!
+This is just to avoid any rounding and price matching errors.
+To convert gold into copper is really easy.
+Just multiply the gold price by 10000.
+ie: 12g 70s 0c would become: 12.7 * 10000 = 127000 copper.

+* Description: Friendly name.
+Can be whatever you want
+* ItemID: get this ID from wowhead or TSM for the item you want to check for.
+* Price: The price to alert on in COPPER!
+* Check: can be either 'Above' or 'Below' This is if you want to be alerted when the price is at or above/below the price you set.

+[AHItem1]
+Description = Tidespray Linen
+itemID      = 152576
+price       = 22000
+check       = Below

+[AHItem2]
+Description = Monelite Ore
+itemID      = 152512
+price       = 51000
+check       = Above

 ## How to use the windows Task Scheduler to run the script.
 Note: The WoW Auction House API (And therefore the TSM API as well) is only updated about once every hour.
 So I recommend for the scheduled task time, to only run at most once per hour.